Parveen Babi: Relationships

-In 1969, Babi became engaged to her distant cousin from Pakistan, Jamil Khan, which was ended by her mother during the 1971 Indo-Pak war, devastating her.
+During her college break in 1969, Babi got engaged to her distant cousin Jamil Khan, a Pakistan International Airlines (PIA) pilot.
+Amidst the 1971 Indo-Pak war, her mother called off the engagement.
+A heartbroken Babi received the news through a postcard.
 (Note: Babi claimed that she could not marry Kabir Bedi because she was once married to Khan, a claim supported by both Bedi and Mahesh Bhatt.
 She was afraid that if she married again, Khan would return and ruin her career.
 While attending the Lahore Literary Festival, Hameed Haroon mentioned to Bhatt that a man who claimed to be Babi's husband wanted to meet him.)
-In 1972, Babi dated Neville Damania, the bassist of the band Purple Flowers, before she relocated to Bombay, to pursue a career in the film industry.
-From 1972 to 1976, she was in a relationship with actor Danny Denzongpa and they lived together, during that time.
-After their breakup, Denzongpa remained one of Babi's confidants, but they had a falling out in 1983, because Babi accused him of being Amitabh Bachchan's spy.
+In 1972, Babi dated Neville Damania, the bassist of the band Purple Flowers, before she relocated to Bombay to pursue a career in the film industry.
+From 1972 to 1975, she was in a relationship with actor Danny Denzongpa and they lived together in Shivaji Park's Kalumal Estate.
+After their breakup, Denzongpa remained one of Babi's confidants, but they had a falling out in 1983 after Babi, owing to her paranoid schizophrenia, became convinced that he was an agent of Amitabh Bachchan.

-In September 1975, Babi started dating actor Kabir Bedi, who was having an open relationship with his wife Protima Bedi, at the time.
-After learning about Babi and Bedi's relationship, Protima and Kabir agreed to divorce, allowing Kabir to date Babi exclusively.
-In 1976, following the success of his television series Sandokan, Babi travelled with Bedi to Italy and Spain and in 1977 to Yugoslavia.
-They split in 1977.
+In the summer of 1975, Babi started dating actor Kabir Bedi, who was in an open marriage with his wife Protima Bedi.
+Within a few weeks, Bedi moved out the apartment he shared with his wife and children to live with Babi.
+He unsuccessfully tried to divorce Protima for the next two years but she refused.
+In 1976, following the success of his television series Sandokan, Babi accompanied Bedi on his promotional tour across Italy, Spain and Yugoslavia.
+In 1977, the couple decided to settle in London, England for the foreseeable future, however Babi called off the relationship and returned to Mumbai three months later.
+In a conversation with Denzongpa later, she claimed that Bedi had forced her to get an abortion.

-Also in 1977, film director Mahesh Bhatt, who was already married to Lorraine Bright, began a three year long relationship with Babi.
-When the media began to speculate, Babi denied a relationship between them.
-Six months after their relationship began, Bhatt told Bright about his affair with Babi.
+In 1978, while rebuilding her career, Babi reconnected with film director Mahesh Bhatt, whom she had first met during the filming of B. R. Ishara's Charitra (1972), and the two began an affair.
+Six months later, Bhatt separated from his wife Kiran (formerly Lorraine Bright) and moved in with Babi.
+The relationship lasted two and half years, during which Babi's mental health deteriorated and Bhatt helped her receive psychiatric treatment.
+He moved back with his wife after the break up.